Virtual Screening

 (8) Molecule Detail Page

-Clicking the "Molecule Details" button will take you to the molecule details page, which provides a comprehensive display of various information about the molecule, allowing users to quickly understand the molecule's detailed information, including the content of this calculation, and the Inno-ADMET properties, ChemFH properties, Inno-SA properties, and docking conformation of the molecule.
+Clicking the "Molecule Details" button will take you to the molecule details page, which provides a comprehensive display of various information about the molecule, allowing users to quickly understand the molecule's detailed information, including the content of this calculation, and the Inno-ADMET properties and docking conformation of the molecule.

 • When you click on Inno-ADMET, you can see the physicochemical properties, ADME properties, drug-likeness, absorption, distribution, metabolism, excretion, and toxicity properties of the current molecule.
 Placing the mouse on the right side of each property will show its explanation and recommended range.